8ta4/blog/drafts/I just built my dream B2B sales team with no employees.md

 u/sirlifehacker posted a similar title.
 The top comment from u/loztb nailed the skepticism:

-> A ChatGPT-written salespitch for tech that doesn't exist, and the suckers are already begging for DM's.
+> A ChatGPT-written salespitch for tech that doesn't exist, and the suckers are already begging...

-You do not need to DM me for the code because it's on GitHub.
+You do not need to message me for the code because it's on GitHub.

 I hate writing text so much that I built a system to automate it.
 Naturally, I'm too lazy to write a Reddit post, so I copy-pasted u/sirlifehacker's format to present it.